Lift and Shift Migration: Tridion to Adobe Experience Manager

 - Deploy for Go Live

-- Sanity Test the live migrated website to ensure no additional issues have crept in.
+- Test the live migrated website to ensure no additional issues have crept in.

-for the latest news, articles, and updates
+Get the latest industry news, articles, and updates.

 (No junk.
 Just the good stuff.)

 Digital System Evolution: A Guide to Reinventing Your Digital Ecosystems

 A detailed guide on evolving digital systems and ecosystems, tailored for modern enterprises.